dianapatrong/DE101_SQL_Assignment/Exercises/Exercise1/README.md

 * PK and FK
 * Relationships (one-to-many, one-to-one, many-to-many)

-> NOTE: Export your diagram as an image, name it `sol_exercise1.png` and place it in th `Solutions` folder,
+> NOTE: Export your diagram as an image, name it `sol_exercise1.png` and place it in the `Exercise1/Solutions` folder,
-> if you made any assumptions please also include them as a readme file named `sol_exercise1.md`
+> if you made any assumptions please also include them as a markdown file named `sol_exercise1.md`